KCL-BMEIS/OOP/index.md

 ## Illustrative projects used on the course

+These can be found on the [OOP course code repository](https://github.com/kcl-bmeis/oop/tree/main/projects)

+---

+## Solutions to exercises

-These can be found on the [OOP course code repository](https://github.com/kcl-bmeis/oop/blob/main/projects)
+These will be updated as needed, and can be found on the [OOP course code repository](https://github.com/KCL-BMEIS/OOP_teacher_version/tree/exercise_solutions/exercises)

 ---